dm-kamaev/promise_mtd/README.md

 # promise_mtd
 Set of methods allowing to simplify work with promises in cycle.
+The library has support TypeScript.

 * Implementation of ```forEach```, ```map```, ```filter``` for working with array data when it's needed to apply asynchronous function to each element.
 * Method ```transform``` allows to iterate asynchronously over an array similarly to ```map```, but also it can skip unnecessary data.